Breaking down your expenses

 Leveling the playing field

-New digital tools have leveled the playing field for small retailers, says Michael LeBlanc, a senior vice president at Retail Council of Canada.
+New digital tools have leveled the playing field for small retailers, says Michael LeBlanc, a Senior Retail Advisor at the Retail Council of Canada.

 LeBlanc advises entrepreneurs who are looking to cut costs and become more competitive to look into the following three areas.